idofrizler/wdim/README.md

 5. The extension should now be installed and ready to use.

 ## TODO
+* Info page with: version, about, contact, buy me a coffee
 * Identify images, quotes, polls, emojis and voice messages
+* Premium version: longer content 16k, no limits, GPT-4
+* Settings page with: Choose summary language, Upgrade to Premium
 * UX revamp
-* Regenerate button
-* Buy me a coffee
-* Premium version: longer content 16k, no limits, GPT-4
 * Support more apps (Outlook?
 Gmail?
 Twitter?)
-* Other languages support for the bot

 ## Bug fixes
-* Load follow-up, message count and date to the storage cache
 * Block extension logic if not logged in, not just the view
 * Graceful exit if not on WhatsApp Web page
-* center the login section